louisbarclay/nudge/README.md

 - 🌼 Add Whitelist sites that you don't ever want to nudge
 - ✂️ Remove Facebook's notifications
-- ☁️ Make Facebook's top bar grey
+- ☁️ Change the colour of Facebook's top bar from blue to grey